 Additional Features | • HDR 10 • 99% sRGB coverage • ASUS EyeCare |

-The ASUS VG27AQ-G can do a little bit of everything and a lot of gaming.
+The Asus VG27AQ-G can do a little bit of everything and a lot of gaming.
 This monitor has a high refresh rate and G-Sync for smooth motion without any annoying screen tearing for panoramic, portrait mode gaming.
 The 1 ms response time also ensures minimal ghosting.
 The features of this premium gaming monitor don’t end at entertainment, though.

-Source: ASUS
+Source: Asus

 2. ViewSonic XG2705-2K